How to Start an LLC in Maine (2025 Guide)

-To get started, you'll need to pick a suitable business name, choose a registered agent, and file your Certificate of Formation with the Maine Secretary of State ($175 processing fee).
+To start a limited liability company (LLC) in Maine, you’ll need to pick a suitable business name, choose a registered agent, and file your Certificate of Formation with the Maine Secretary of State.
+The cost to form an LLC in Maine is $175.

 You can do this independently, consult with a business attorney for specialized legal guidance, or join the other 65% of our readers and hire a specialized Maine LLC formation service (recommended).